Ashilstraza/Cutebold_Race/README.md

-### Argonians of Black Marsh for Rimworld
+### Cutebolds for Rimworld

-This is the Xml module for the Argonians of Black Marsh Race mod for Rimworld.
+This is the Xml module for the Cutebold Race mod for Rimworld.

-The steam workshop version of the mod can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3236320292).
+The steam workshop version of the mod can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2147295726).